jlleongarcia/jlleongarcia/content/blog/ai-comercial-readweb.md

 {{< /details >}}

 {{< callout type="warning" >}}
-If the Web Structure Changes - This will need to be re-worked.
+If the Web Structure Changes - Codes needs to be [re-worked, as it happened here](https://gitlab.com/fossengineer1/py_vacations/-/tree/main/Z_Scrap_bs4?ref_type=heads)
 {{< /callout >}}

 {{< details title="How to explore the SQLiteDB📌" closed="true" >}}